jloughry/Unicode/README.md

-On 1 December 2013, [Terence Eden](http://shkspr.mobi/blog/) posed a question to [Hacker News](https://news.ycombinator.com/item?id=6828102) asking why Unicode lacks the international symbol that appears on power buttons.
+On 1 December 2013, [Terence Eden](http://shkspr.mobi/blog/) posed a question to [Hacker News](https://news.ycombinator.com/item?id=6828102) asking why Unicode lacks the international symbol that appears on power switches.
 After searching for a while, I learnt he was right &mdash; in fact, Unicode lacks all of the following symbols:<sup>[1](#ref1)</sup>